AstroSepuStudio/LethalLive/README.md

 ## Lore

-**NanLive Industries is bankrupt.**
+**Nan Industries is bankrupt.**

-To keep the lights on, the company is sending its talents into the backrooms to scavenge valuable goods and meet a strict recovery quota.
-Why now?
-The stars' international *"incidents"* left NanLive Industries holding the bag — and if the loans aren't repaid, management will inquire for an **execution**.
+Nan Industries is no longer operational.
+What remains is an automated recovery system that continues to assign quotas to its workers, sending them into the Backrooms to retrieve valuable assets.
+Each subject is fitted with a collar and given a simple directive: meet the quota or face termination.

 Suit up, raid the liminal hallways, and bring back enough cash to avoid being disposed.